short-pixel-optimizer/enable-media-replace/readme.txt

 = 3.3.7 =

 Release date: 13th November 2019
+* call the hook enable-media-replace-upload-done on both modes
 * fix JSON compatibility for hostings that don't have JSON module activated
 * Language – 0 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted